SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-10-dracula-vaccine.md

 ## Addendum 2021-May-05, afternoon:

 A Romanian friend found the original advertisement on the official government Facebook page.
-And, of course, thought all us Weekend Readers should know about it:
+And, of course, immediately thought all of us Weekend Readers should know about it:

 > I just saw your post about Dracula and as a proud Trnasylvanian I thought you might
 > enjoy the actual original commercial :)  I have stolen from the Facebook page of the
 > official Government vaccination campaign.
 It says something like:
 >
-> Who's afraid of the vaccine?
+> "Who's afraid of the vaccine?
 Get your courage and come to Bran. one little sting and
-> then you're done (and no appointment needed)
+> then you're done (and no appointment needed)"
 >
 > They are also having vaccination at the beach, at the open air music concerts (at least
 > I hope they are open air ) and in drive throughs.
 I really liked the Dracula one ,